chiedo/presentations/docs/a-primer-on-web3.md

 - Kind of sucks that Bitcoin is volitile right now in the short-term
 - But long-term its trending up.
 And has outperformed every major asset class in the last decade.
 - You can't print more Bitcoin once the cap is reached.
 Transparent.
 And adoption is skyrocketing.
 Simple supply and demand.
 The value of Bitcoin goes up.
-- It's a lose or win big situation and El Salvador's GDP increased by double digits since making this change
+- It's a lose or win big situation.

 ---